mendix/docs/content/en/docs/catalog/manage/curate.md

 ## 3 Curate Page {#curation-option}

-Curation is performed on the [asset details screen](/catalog/manage/search/#search-details).
+Curation is performed on the Edit Data Source screen.
 If you are a curator or  owner of an asset, you will see the option to **Edit** the selected item.

 {{% alert color="info" %}}
 Owners of registered assets can only curate their services.